19 Formative Assessment Examples To Enhance Teaching and Learning

 What are formative assessment examples?

-The examples we’ve collected here are types of formative assessment strategies that will help you identify misconceptions and assess students’ needs with the purpose of adapting teaching methods to improve student progress.
+The formative assessment examples we’ve collected here will help you identify misconceptions and assess students’ needs so you can then adapt teaching accordingly to improve student progress.

-These formative assessment tools play a vital role in the learning process as they are employed to gather students’ responses, which in turn inform both present and future lesson plans.
-To ensure effectiveness, a diverse set of assessment techniques is employed throughout each lesson, actively engaging learners at various stages.
+These formative assessment tools play a vital role in the learning process as they are employed to gather leraners’ responses, which in turn inform both present and future lesson plans.

 Moss and Brookhart (2019) reported that when formative assessment strategies are in place within a classroom, teachers: